Measurements of Sigma+ and Sigma- Time-like Electromagnetic Form Factors for center-of-mass energies from 2.3864 to 3.0200 GeV: Data Analysis

 where $N$ is the signal yield extracted from the fits; $\mathcal{L}$ is the integrated luminosity; $1+\delta^{r}$ is the ISR correction factor incorporating the input cross section from this analysis iteratively; $\frac{1}{|1-\Pi|^{2}}$ is the vacuum polarization factor~\cite{VP}; $\varepsilon$ is the detection efficiency determined from signal MC events.
 The factor $\delta^{\text{data/MC}}$ is a correction factor for efficiency differences between data and MC simulation, determined from studies of high statistics, low-background control samples of $J/\psi\to\Sigma^{+}\bar{\Sigma}^{-}$ and $J/\psi\to\Lambda\bar{\Sigma}^{-}\pi^{+}$, respectively.
 The decay branching fraction $\mathcal{B}$ accounts for the intermediate states in the $\bar{\Sigma}^{-}$ decay (51.57\% for $\bar{\Sigma}^{-}\to \bar{p}\pi^{0}$ and 48.31\% for $\bar{\Sigma}^{-}\to \bar{n}\pi^{-}$).

-To determine the signal yields, un-binned maximum likelihood fits are performed to the $M_{\text{bc}}$ and $M^{\rm rec}_{\bar{n}\pi^{-}}$ distributions for categories A and B, respectively.
+To determine the signal yields, un-binned maximum likelihood fits are performed to the $M_{\text{bc}}$ and $M_{n\pi^{+}}$ distributions for categories A and B, respectively.
 The probability density function (PDF) for the signal is described with a MC-simulated shape convolved with a Gaussian function to account for mass resolution differences between data and MC simulation.
-The background PDF for category A is an Argus function~\cite{argus}; for category B it is a second order polynomial.
+The background PDF for category A is described by an Argus function~\cite{argus}; for category B by a second order polynomial.
 In the fit, the two categories are constrained by the same Born cross section $\sigma^{\text{Born}}$, and the expected signal yields are calculated from $N_{i}=\sigma^{\text{Born}}\cdot \mathcal{L}\cdot \varepsilon_{i}\cdot (1+\delta)\cdot \delta^{\text{data/MC}}_{i}\cdot \mathcal{B}_{i}$.
-The fit results at $\sqrt{s}=2.3864$ and 2.3960~GeV are shown in Fig.~\ref{stacksigmap}.
+The fit results at $\sqrt{s}=2.3864$ and $\sqrt{s}=2.3960$~GeV are shown in Fig.~\ref{stacksigmap}.
 Similarly, the signal yield of $e^{+}e^{-}\to\Sigma^{-}\bar{\Sigma}^{+}$ is determined by fitting the $n\pi^{-}$ mass spectrum, where the signal is described with the MC simulated shape convolved with a Gaussian function and the background is described with a 2nd-order polynomial.
-Fit results at $\sqrt{s}=2.3960$ and 2.6444~GeV are shown in Fig.~\ref{stacksigmam}.
+Fit results at $\sqrt{s}=2.3960$ and $\sqrt{s}=2.6444$~GeV are shown in Fig.~\ref{stacksigmam}.

-The quantities used in the cross section calculations are summarized in Table~\ref{sumsigma}.
+The quantities used in the cross section calculations for $e^{+}e^{-}\to\Sigma^{+}\bar{\Sigma}^{-}$ and $e^{+}e^{-}\to\Sigma^{-}\bar{\Sigma}^{+}$ are summarized in Table~\ref{sumsigmap} and Table~\ref{sumsigmam}, respectively.
 It should be noted that, due to limited statistics, data at c.m~energies 2.7000 and 2.8000~GeV are combined; data at 2.9500, 2.9810, 3.0000 and 3.0200 GeV are combined.
-Currently, individual measurements on $|G_{E}|$ and $|G_{M}|$ at each energy point are not possible.
-Therefore, the effective FFs of $\Sigma^{\pm}$, defined as $|G_{\text{eff}}|^2 \equiv (|G_E|^2+2\tau|G_M|^2)/(2\tau +1)$~\cite{effectiveff}, are reported here and shown in Table~\ref{sumsigma}.
+Currently, individual measurements on $|G_{E}|$ and $|G_{M}|$ at each energy point are not possible due to statistics.
+Therefore, the effective FFs of $\Sigma^{\pm}$, defined as $|G_{\text{eff}}|^2 \equiv (|G_E|^2+2\tau|G_M|^2)/(2\tau +1)$~\cite{effectiveff}, are reported here and shown in Table~\ref{sumsigmap},~\ref{sumsigmam}. \end{multicols}